Stress At Work

 Stressed-out staff feel unsupported at work, says Mind.
 Their data shows 47% of employees cite not enough support from managers as a stressful factor of their work.

 The Health & Safety Executive also reports that employees who don’t receive enough information and support at work could experience workplace stress.
-So, what can you do as a employer to better support your employees and help them cope with stress?
+So, what can employers do better to support employees cope with stress?

-Many experts recommend creating an open-door policy, where employees feel comfortable approaching to their managers.
-Additionally, offering regular feedback (both positive and constructive) can also make a big difference.
+Many experts recommend creating an open-door policy, where employees feel comfortable approaching their managers.
+Offering regular feedback (both positive and constructive) can also make a big difference.

 Senior staff